 Brainspotting: Unlocking Peak Performance

-Developed in 2003 by psychotherapist David Grand, it is a powerful brain-body therapy that builds on principles from Eye Movement Desensitization & Reprocessing (EMDR) to release trauma stored in the subcortical brain regions.
+Brainspotting (BSP) builds on principles from Eye Movement Desensitization & Reprocessing (EMDR) to release stress stored in the subcortical brain regions.
 Its application in sports psychology has exploded in recent years, particularly for performance enhancement.

 Athletes at all levels, from weekend warriors to Olympians, turn to BSP to overcome performance anxiety and reclaim their edge.
 It's especially appealing because it's fast-acting, non-verbal, and uses the body's natural healing mechanism; making it a game-changer in high-stakes situations where every millisecond counts.